 To perform our version of the Hooking Block requires that we use a stepping pattern to move away from our current position and then outside of the incoming strike.
 We then deliver what might look like a Mawashi Tsuki but use our forearm and bicep areas to contact the inside of the attacker’s arm or shoulder.
 We then bend our elbow and drop our fist downward to pull the opponent off balance and into an awkward position.
 It is important to have the other hand up in a viable guard position.
 This block cannot be delivered well from a static position.

-The Kote Uke, or forearm block, is a form of Chudan Uke or Ura Chudan Uke in which the forearm makes first contact with the striking arm or leg.
+The Kote Uke, or forearm block, is a form of Chudan Uke or Ura Chudan Uke in which the forearm makes its first contact with the striking arm or leg.
 The forearm must utilize rotational delivery to minimize impact injury to the arm and to gain greater influence over the attacker’s structure.
 Raising or lowering the forearm while it rotates and moves into the attacker’s leg or arm can further compromise the structural stability of your opponent.

-This is a palm heel block and can be delivered in different ways depending on a) orientation, and b) elevation.
-The fingers are pointed upwards for a Chudan or Jodan block, but may be either pointed upward or downward for a Gedan level block.
+This is a palm heel block and can be delivered in different ways depending on a) orientation and b) elevation.
+The fingers are pointed upwards for a Chudan or Jodan block, but might be either pointed upward or downward for a Gedan level block.
 The palm might be pointed inward or outward when blocking an arm, but might be pointed forward if blocking a shoulder.
 The palm could be pointed in nearly any direction if blocking a kick.

 This block may seem to be somewhat frail, but it is a truly powerful and effective block.
 It can be used to project penetration into the attacking appendage by first pointing the fingers toward the target, and then suddenly projecting the wrist forward at the moment of impact.